Nealelab/UKBB_ldsc/README.md

 ```

-## Running ldsc (`ldsc_h2_parallel_batch.py`)
+## Running ldsc (`ldsc_h2*_parallel_batch.py`)

-This script runs [ldsc](https://github.com/bulik/ldsc) to estimate SNP-heritability for a batch of phenotypes using [MTAG](https://github.com/omeed-maghzian/mtag) with the standard default `eur_w_ld_chr` pre-computed European population LD scores.
-We use the version of ldsc provided with MTAG to take advantage of it's interface for calling ldsc from within python rather than via ther command line.
+These script run [ldsc](https://github.com/bulik/ldsc) to estimate SNP-heritability for a batch of phenotypes using [MTAG](https://github.com/omeed-maghzian/mtag).
+We use the version of ldsc provided with MTAG to take advantage of it's interface for calling ldsc from within python rather than via the command line.

+The script `ldsc_h2_parallel_batch.py` runs univariate LD score regression with the standard default `eur_w_ld_chr` pre-computed European population LD scores.
 Results are parsed into a gzipped tsv with columns:

 ```
 phenotype, mean_chi2, lambdaGC, intercept intercept_se, intercept_z, intercept_p, ratio, ratio_se, h2_observed, h2_observed_se, h2_liability, h2_liability_se, h2_z, h2_p
 ```

+The script `ldsc_h2part_parallel_batch.py` similarly runs partitioned LD score regression, using the `baselineLD_v1.1` set of precomputed LD scores from 1000 Genomes Phase 3 European populations available (here)[https://data.broadinstitute.org/alkesgroup/LDSCORE/] and described by (Gazal et al. (2017))[http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3954.html].
+The full set of results for the annotations (e.g. corresponding to the `--print-coefficients` output file) are converted to a flat row of results per phenotype.

 Conversion to liability-scale h2 for dichotomous traits is done assuming that the population prevelence is equal to the prevelence in the UKBB GWAS sample.